css-materials/course-site/content/homework/debugging-rmarkdown/index.md

 Edit the `world-bank.Rmd` file and complete the following tasks (detailed instructions for each task are provided in the file `world-bank.Rmd` located in in your repo):

 1. Write a well-documented function that imports a single data file and renames some of the columns.
 Then call the function to import all files.
-Finally, show how to call the function both with a for loop and with map

 2. Tidy the imported data